-The small summit of Peace How was bought for the nation in 1917 as a place where soldiers returning from the carnage of the front line could regain a sense of peace.
+The small summit viewpoint of Peace Howe was bought for the nation in 1917 as a place where people impacted by the First World War could come to regain a sense of peace and tranquility.

-Look out for amazing colours in the rock walls of Dalt Quarry, where a new wetland habitat has developed since the quarry closed.
+Look out for the amazing colours in the rock walls of the quarry where a new wetland habitat has developed since the quarry closed